 The best solutions are to use a walk-in tub or a bathtub lift – but of course – not everyone has those options.

-But it’s important to know that you MUST also have good upper body strength to perform these steps.
+NOTE: It’s important to know that you MUST also have good upper body strength to perform these steps.
 Otherwise, we strongly recommend that you use a bathtub lift or install a walk in tub.

 So, how do you get in and out of a bathtub with bad knees?